 Online vs. On-Campus Learning

-There can be some drawbacks to online degrees; one might be fewer interactions with classmates.
+However, there are some drawbacks to online degrees; one might be fewer interactions with classmates.
 For some, it’s harder to form connections virtually than it is in a physical classroom.
 Given the importance of networking for professional advancement among healthcare executives and managers, this is a potential drawback to consider.

 Gain Relevant Experience Working in Healthcare